-The SMH 2022 CHNA identified the same top community needs as the HASD&IC 2022 CHNA.
-In addition, Maternal & Prenatal Care, including High-Risk Pregnancy was identified as a priority health need in the SMH 2022 CHNA.
-The priority needs for the communities served by SMH and SMBHWN are listed below in alphabetical order:
+The SGH 2022 CHNA identified the same top community needs as the HASD&IC 2022 CHNA.
+In addition, SGH identified Maternal & Prenatal Care, including High-Risk Pregnancy as a priority health need for its community members.
+The priority needs for the communities served by SGH are listed below in alphabetical order: